WeAreMomentum/mgroup/README.md

-this repo is used as a backup of the scripts used on mgroup.at the codebase is currently hosted <a href="https://replit.com/@philparzer/m-group#script.js"> in a repl on replit.com</a>
+this repo is a backup of the scripts used on mgroup.at

+the codebase is currently hosted <a href="https://replit.com/@philparzer/m-group#script.js"> in a repl on replit.com</a>